 Form C: Managed Capacity Declaration

-August 1, 2023
+TBD

 MANAGED CAPACITY DECLARATION

 Pursuant to subsection (d) of P.U.C.
 Subst.
 R. 25.502, Pricing Safeguards in Markets Operated by the Electric Reliability Council of Texas, and Section 3.6.2, Decision Making Entity for a Resource, each Resource Entity shall inform ERCOT of the Decision Making Entity (DME) that controls each Resource that it owns, except for Load Resources that are not Security Constrained Economic Dispatch (SCED) qualified, by completing this Declaration.